HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/t_customize_dx_url.md

     $ dxctl --deploy -p properties/full-deployment.properties
     ```

-3. To change the custom URI of a previous HCL DX 9.5 container deployment, update the property values as specified in step 1, and run the following command:
+3. To change the custom URI of a previous HCL DX 9.5 container deployment, update the property values as specified in Step 1, and run the following command:

      ```
     $ dxctl --deploy -p properties/full-deployment.properties